 So, what can you do about it?
 It’s as simple as requesting that the incorrect listings for the auto body shop are marked as closed or removed from Google entirely.

 For this one, we’ll admit that we’re getting technical – but it’s a useful distinction to make.
-Your listing at Google (GMB) doesn’t really qualify as a citation and calling it that is technically a mistake in labeling.
+Your listing at Google (GBP) doesn’t really qualify as a citation and calling it that is technically a mistake in labeling.

 The word “citation” is based on the practice of citing sources in academic writing.
-When you carry that concept over to Google My Business and citations, it can help put things in perspective if you consider your GMB listing the academic paper you’re writing.
+When you carry that concept over to Google Business Profile and citations, it can help put things in perspective if you consider your GBP listing the academic paper you’re writing.
 All of your NAP listings are the sources that are citing your business, serving to support the strength of your Google listing.
 The better your sources, the more qualified and reliable your final product.

 Learn How to Make Better use of Citations from V Digital Services